ChangmokLee/Cycle/README.md

-# Greed
+# Cycle

-Greed is a game in which the player seeks to gather as many falling gems as possible.
-The game continues as long as the player wants more!
+Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.

 ## Getting Started
 Make sure you have dotnet 6.0 or newer installed on your machine.
 Open